UoB-COMSM0166/2026-group-27/README.md

   Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as      adding item descriptions to improve understanding and engagement.

-  Participants struggled to know when they were running out of time and needed assistance when they were under pressure, meaning the clock at     the top of the screen alone was not sufficient.
+  Participants struggled to know when they were running out of time and needed assistance when under pressure, meaning the clock at the top of    the screen alone was not sufficient.
 Hence, we decided to add a hint system to help locate the exit when time is running low, as well as a      warning sign when 10–20 seconds remain.

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)